TomatenKuchenDEV/docs/docs/sticky.md

 ---
 title: Sticky
-description: Explains sticky messages and their setup
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Explains sticky messages and their setup
 ---

 You can create sticky message which are always at the end of a channel.
 This feature can be used if the channel topic isn't enough for explaining the channel rules or for another reason a message should always be stickied to the bottom of the channel.